-When it comes to shopping, she likes the mix of multiples and independents – from M&S or Next for clothes for her daughters to Quiz, Dorothy Perkins, Peacocks and New Look for herself.
-She’ll also take time to shop at Present Time, Eloise, Love Restored and Dainty Pigs – “they all have lots of lovely gifts and are very reasonable too“.
+When it comes to shopping, she likes the mix of multiples and independents – from M&S for clothes for her daughters to Quiz, Dorothy Perkins, Peacocks and New Look for herself.
+She’ll also takes time to shop at The Present Shop and Eloise – “they all have lots of lovely gifts and are very reasonable too“.

 Last but not least is the BID’s Ambassador, Sally Fraser (above, right).
 Sally works for the team that delivers all of the BID’s digital and social media work – Destination66 Ltd. A farmer’s wife with a young family, Sally has many years experience in marketing and thoroughly enjoys her ambassadorial role.

 She is in town every week and visits levy-payers on a rolling calendar – gathering content that is then planned and scheduled across digital and social media channels, seven days a week.